MicrosoftDocs/executable-docs/README.md

         **Example:**

-        **Title:** _Making your Azure Doc executable!_
+        **Title:** Making your Azure Doc executable!

+        **Details:**

-        _**Details:** Hello [author_name], \
+      Hello [author_name],

-        \
-        I am submitting this PR to make the doc you have authored executable!
-Essentially, without any major content changes, this will make your doc accesssible, accurate, and actionable!
-And what is "this": Exec Docs (short for Executable Documentation) \
-        \
-        Exec Docs are documents that automate the deployment/maintenace of Azure resources using Azure CLI commands.
-This is a new initiative undertaken by the Azure Core Linux, Skilling, and Portal teams to simplify the evaluation and adoption of services for Linux on Azure customers.
-[Learn More Here!](https://github.com/MicrosoftDocs/executable-docs/blob/main/README.md)\
-        \
+      This PR will increase the value of the doc to customers, it turns the doc into an Executable Document!
+An Executable Document improves the customer experience by making the content actionable in portal as well as ensuring that it works, as documented, using automated testing.

+      Exec Docs are:
+      - Fully integrated into Portal where the user can leverage them in hands on learning experiences OR low effort "click to deploy" scenarios
+      - Increased reusability through adoption of consistent best practices and exportable scripts
+      - Higher quality as a result of automated testing

+      We have conducted many experiments and have consistent results that show higher CSAT from customers working with Exec Docs.
+This in turn results in a higher conversion rate from experimentation to paid customer.
+[Learn More Here!](https://microsoft-my.sharepoint.com/:p:/p/namanparikh/EdxlQiyhGDhFmGcAUE9fejYB3r6ZzgLqWO3jZPK7fcnKgQ?e=CDWOet)

       Once you get acquainted with Exec Docs, I would love to get your review on this doc.
-If you have any questions feel free to contact me or [Naman Parikh](mailto:namanparikh@microsoft.com)._
+If you have any questions feel free to contact me or [Naman Parikh](mailto:namanparikh@microsoft.com).

     - Assign the original Exec Doc author (if it is not you) as a reviewer to the PR.
 In most cases, this assignment should happen automatically and should include a reviewer from the Skilling team.
     - Add the comment ***#sign-off***  in the PR comments section once the Exec Doc is successfully reviewed.
 This will trigger the automated pipeline to merge the PR into the public repo.